 Sumatra coffee is a term to describe where green coffee beans come from.
 This means that the coffee beans are specifically grown on the Sumatra Island of Indonesia.
 Most exceptional coffee selections that come from this region are the Arabica varieties.
 Out of 3 types of Sumatra coffee, Gayo Sumatra coffee is the most popular one.

 You can expect to get the freshest Gayo Sumatra green coffee beans around September to December.
-The supply is abundant so you can get the most affordable price and the freshness of green coffee beans.
+The supply is abundant so you can get the most affordable price and the freshest green coffee beans.

 The short answer to this question is Gayo Sumatra green coffee beans.
 In deciding which Sumatra coffee bean variety is the best, it is important to mention the coffee growing condition.
 Gayo Sumatra coffee is grown at high altitudes with a perfect microclimate, fertile volcanic soil, and hand-picked at the peak of freshness.
 For this reason, Gayo Sumatra green coffee beans are capable of producing unique flavor notes and aroma profiles.
 Until today, no technology and human-made techniques are capable to match these unique characteristics of naturally–grown Gayo Sumatra coffee.